tonypags/resume/Accomplishments.md

 Learn what Tony has specifically done on his teams to advance automation and DevOps best practices.

 ---
-* Took ownership of existing codebase providing immediate bug fixes and feature requests
-* Re-authored website in PHP to expose coded solutions to admins
-* Provision VMs via event-driven APIs & Azure DevOps pipelines to lower rollout time by 40%
+Migrated production RMM platforms with zero downtime
+* Led bug triaging and root cause analysis for an inherited codebase
+    * Implemented structured debugging and automated logging solutions
+    * Resolved issues 400% faster
+* Architect and maintain test and prod environments hosting IT operations process automation
+* Reengineered PHP web application with seamless access control, form templates, and refined UX
 * Automated patching reminders using PSA contracts and RMM schedules, saving 20hrs/wk
 * Created script to gather new users across 200+ domains, generating $80-100k per month
+* Provision VMs via event-driven APIs & Azure DevOps pipelines to lower rollout time by 40%
-* Developed script to safely update DNS lists on 1500 servers saving 65 hours
+* Developed script to safely update static DNS configurations on 1500 servers saving 65 hours
 * Migrate RMM platform without downtime for 200+ global firms and 10,000 endpoints
 * Team leader of a department with revenue measured in millions
 * Migrated 200 legacy scripts to dedicated server, using least-privilege service accounts